 Romy, 23, investigates her parents’ divorce, with the help of a friend behind the camera.
 A liberating half-musical/half-drama roadmovie, between mental disorders, Shoah, terrible secrets and a fierce will to live.

-In the middle of an existential crisis, she decides to go visit her father in Brussels and lead an investigation on the reasons behind the divorce.
+In the midst of an existential crisis, Romy decides to go visit her father in Brussels and lead an investigation on the reasons behind her parents’ divorce.

 – Director and singer –